Graphic Designer

 Hi paul One of my work to design a Logo using the Zombie Character especially women ,I tried several times designing the logo but unfortunately my client disagree with the designs.

-Asked by Harshavardhan about 11 years ago
+Asked by Harshavardhan over 11 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Did you agree on a price and are you following her brief? ...and did you take 50% up front?
 Unfortunately at the end of the day if the client is paying you and the brief hasnt changed from the original, you need to get it right for them.